-- Open the content editor for that page and place your cursor where you wish to insert the anchor.
-In the example below, we will place the anchor just before the text "Step 2"
+- Place your cursor where you wish to insert the anchor.
+In the example below, we will place the anchor just before the text Step 2.

 - In the rich text toolbar, click Insert > Anchor.

 - Next, you need to create the link that sends the visitor to the section of the page where the anchor was inserted.
 Highlight the text you want to use.
-In the example below we are highlighting the text "Skip to Step 2".
+In the example below we are highlighting the text skip to step 2.

-- Click the Add Link button.
+- Click the Save.